BasimAbrar/-Student-Score-Prediction/README.md

 # -Student-Score-Prediction
 Predict student exam scores using regression models.
 Compares Linear vs Polynomial Regression with feature engineering.
 Best results: Linear Regression with 10 features (R² = 0.614).
-# Student Score Prediction

-This project predicts **student exam scores** using regression models and performance factors such as study hours, sleep, and participation.
-The goal is to evaluate how different features and model choices impact prediction accuracy.

 ## Dataset